Housing Complaints Policy

 • Where the grounds of the complaint are unclear, frivolous, or vexatious (please note the process to manage unreasonable customer contact is set out separately in the Council’s Unreasonable Behaviour Policy)

-4.2 The Council will normally only accept complaints made within 6 months of the issue(s) giving rise to the complaint, or within 6 months of the resident being made aware of the issue(s).
-However, if there are exceptional reasons provided by the resident for the delay in submitting the complaint, the Council may make a discretionary decision to consider the matter out of time.
+4.2 In line with guidance from the Housing Ombudsman, the Council will normally only accept complaints made within 12 months of the issue(s) giving rise to the complaint, or within 12 months of the resident being made aware of the issue(s).
+However, if there are exceptional reasons provided by the resident for the delay in submitting the complaint, we may make a discretionary decision to consider the matter out of time.
+This approach is taken as historical matters can be difficult to fully investigate due to the passage of time.

 Who can make a complaint?

-5.1 Anyone who is an introductory or secure tenant of Oldham Council can make a complaint about the housing services they receive from the Council as their direct landlord.
+5.1 Anyone who is a tenant of Oldham Council can make a complaint about the housing services they receive from the Council as their direct landlord.

-5.2 As per paragraphs 2.3 and 2.4, this policy does not apply to complaints about housing owned, managed or maintained by another housing provider, such as First Choice Homes, Housing 21 or Inspiral Oldham.
+5.2 As per paragraph 2.3, this policy does not apply to complaints about housing owned by another housing provider, such as Onwards, Jigsaw, Great Places and First Choice Homes Oldham for example.

-5.3 Where a complaint is received from a representative of a resident, the Council will request completion of a form of authority to indicate that the representative has permission to act on the resident’s behalf.
+5.3 Where a complaint is received from a representative, confirmation for the representative to take the complaint forward on their behalf will be sought from the resident.
 This ensures compliance with Data Protection requirements and that the resident’s wishes are being fulfilled.

 Anonymous complaints

-6.1 If a resident does not provide the Council with a contact name or address or email address, it will not be possible for a reply to be provided.
+6.1 If a resident does not provide a contact name or address or email address, it will not be possible for a reply to be provided.
 Where an anonymous complaint is made, this will be brought to the attention of the relevant service for internal investigation.

 Equalities and Diversity and reasonable adjustments